FAForever/server/README.md

 **Note:** *The pipenv scripts are NOT meant for production deployment.
 For deployment use `faf-stack`.*

+### Administrator/root priveleges

+On Linux, root priveleges are generally not needed.
+If you find that a command will not work unless run as root, it probably means that you have a file permission issue that you should fix.
+For instance if you ran the server as a docker container, it may have created certain files (like the GeoIP database) as root, and you should `chown` them or delete them before running the unit tests or the devserver.

+On Windows you may also find that some issues go away when running as administrator.
+This may be because you have set up your tools to install for the whole system instead of just the current user.
+For example if you have issues with pipenv you can try installing it with the `--user` option:

+    $ pip install --user pipenv

 ## Running the tests

 The unit tests are written using [pytest](https://docs.pytest.org/en/latest) and